Judge hints he may rule for migrants in Border Patrol suit

 “Nobody has done anything.
 Is that why a court has to jump in?"
 Bury asked.
 “It just seems like the lack of a response to these numbers just calls for a court order."

-Attorneys representing migrants who have been held in the agency's facilities in Tucson want Bury to issue a broad order forcing the Border Patrol to improve several aspects of detention.
+Attorneys representing migrants who have been held in the agency's facilities in the Tucson sector want Bury to issue a broad order forcing the Border Patrol to improve several aspects of detention.

 Primarily, they want migrants to have access to beds after a certain amount of time in custody, but also want the judge to require the agency to provide more layers of clothing, access to showers, food that's assessed by a nutritionist and the ability to dim lights in sleeping facilities.